Quantitative Social Science Bachelor's Degree

 And more!

-Quantitative approaches enable sociologists to collect and analyze data on a wide range of social issues, be they big or small, visible or hidden.
-Analytical tools will help students better understand the mechanisms of social processes, obtain findings that can be generalized to a larger population, and provide policy recommendations.
+Students in the sociology concentration collect and analyze data on a wide range of social issues, whether big or small, visible or hidden.
+Analytical tools enable students to discover the intricacies of social processes, derive insights about broad populations and offer informed policy recommendations.

 Sociology of Globalization